jnscrtm/CujusQue-Library/README.md

 P.S., Do keep in mind that one may simply use the provided equality operator to compare two `CQue::TypeTag`s instead of comparing the ID.
 ### 1.2.
 Type Erasure (`CQue::Any`)
-Capable of storing a data regardless of its underlying type under "one single roof".
-Since the use of standard C++ type information will disallow any remaining attempt to make it usable within `constexpr` evaluation, this class (indirectly) uses `CQue::TypeTag` to identify each element instead of `std::type_info`.
+Capable of storing a data regardless of its underlying type under "one single roof" as long as the said type is copyable and movable.
+Since the use of standard C++ type information will disallow any remaining attempts to make it usable within `constexpr` evaluation, this class (indirectly) uses `CQue::TypeTag` to identify each element instead of `std::type_info`.
 Whilst `CQue::Any` cannot be itself used for declaring a `constexpr` variable, it can be used within a `constexpr` function or any evaluation under `constexpr` context. `constexpr`-friendly.

 ## 2. Containers
 Handles problems related to collection of data.
 Many of the names used are unashamedly given due to .NET generic collection library.
 Currently consists of two major classes: